Peter R. de Vries: Death of Mariska Mast

 In August 2010, De Vries traveled to Subiaco, Western Australia in an attempt to interview dive instructor Daniel Ian Ross, who is being sought through Interpol for the August 2008 death of 23-year-old Dutch tourist Mariska Esmeralde Mast on the Honduran island of Roatán.
 Ross was initially arrested and released after surrendering his British passport with instructions not to leave the island.
 Ross, who has dual citizenship, then used his Australian passport to leave the island.
 Ross denied responsibility for the death through his lawyers in Australia, which does not have an extradition treaty with Honduras.
 An autopsy report stated that Mast died of blunt force injuries and asphyxiation resulting from strangulation.
-His flatmate Jisoo Han, who helped take Mast to the hospital, was later arrested and is under house arrest in Honduras.
+His flatmate Jisoo Han, who helped take Mast to hospital, was later arrested and is under house arrest in Honduras.
 Han publicly appealed to Ross to come forward and exonerate her.
 Ross called the police when De Vries attempted to contact him at his home on 19 August.
 De Vries was arrested and paid a $200 fine for disobeying a police order to move on.
 On 6 September Perth magistrate Giuseppe Cicchini rejected an application by Ross for a restraining order against De Vries, who had by then left the country.
 De Vries criticized the Western Australia Police for arresting him, stating: "I didn't touch him, I didn't insult him, I didn't threaten him...
 This is a homicide case and I tracked him down and now you're putting me in jail.
 That's the world upside down."